Overview of Mood Disorders

 The chance for manic depression (or bipolar disorder) in males and females in the general population is about 2.6 percent.
 Once a person in the family has this diagnosis, the chance for their siblings or children to have the same diagnosis is increased.
 In addition, relatives of persons with manic depression are also at increased risk for depression.

-The following are the most common types of mood disorders experienced by children and adolescents:
+The following are the most common types of mood disorders:

-- major depression - a period of a depressed or irritable mood or a noticeable decrease in interest or pleasure in usual activities, along with other signs, lasting at least two weeks.
+- major depression - a two-week period of a depressed or irritable mood or a noticeable decrease in interest or pleasure in usual activities, along with other signs of a mood disorder.

-- dysthymic disorder (dysthymia) - a chronic, low-grade, depressed or irritable mood for at least one year.
+- dysthymia (dysthymic disorder) - a chronic, low-grade, depressed or irritable mood for at least one year.

 - mood disorder due to a general medical condition - many medical illnesses (including cancer, injuries, infections, and chronic medical illnesses) can trigger symptoms of depression.

-- substance induced mood disorder - symptoms of depression that are due to the effects of medication or other forms of treatment, drug abuse, or exposure to toxins.
+- substance induced mood disorder - symptoms of depression that are due to the effects of medication, drug abuse, exposure to toxins, or other forms of treatment.

-Children, depending upon their age and the type of mood disorder present, may exhibit different symptoms of depression.
+Depending upon age and the type of mood disorder present, a person may exhibit different symptoms of depression.
 The following are the most common symptoms of a mood disorder.
-However, each child and adolescent may experience symptoms differently.
+However, each individual may experience symptoms differently.
 Symptoms may include:

 - persistent feelings of sadness